 Similar Prebuilt Gaming PC Under $800

-We may have come up with the best 800 dollar gaming PC but sad to say, not everyone has the time and luxury - or even up for the challenge of building their own budget gaming PC.
+We may have come up with the best $800 gaming PC, but not everyone has the time, luxury, or even the patience to build their own PC.

 While this machine is very solid for the price this is plenty that can be changed to make it better from the get-go or in the future.